..

 Picture

-The first match against Uppsala University saw the Corinthians win 11-0 with Moon hitting an impressive eight.
+The first match against Upsala University saw the Corinthians win 11-0 with Moon hitting an impressive eight, in front of the Crown Prince of Sweden.
 The second was not an official game and the two sides split up their players to make it more of a contest.
-The last game against a Stockholm XI finished with a 15-1 victory, with Moon 5, Bryant 4 and McIver 4 recording good scores.
+The last game against a Stockholm XI, played in front of a record attendance for Swedish football finished with a 15-1 victory, with Moon 5, Bryant 4 and McIver 4 recording good scores.
+Most peculiarly, the team were entertained with an evening of swimming and diving exhibitions before dining out with music and dancing.
+Typically, their Swedish hosts had provided wonderful entertainment throughout the tour with nights at the Opera, a visit to the Royal Palace and afternoons of yachting and bathing.
+One reporter’s highlight was being driven around the Palace Gardens – “we were taken in five motor-cars for a beautiful drive round the Palace Gardens at the speed of thirty miles an hour on rough and narrow roads.”
+Quite the adventure!

 Tour Members: F.H.Bryant, B.O.
 Corbett, W.J.H.
 Curwen, H.W.
 Hewitt, C.D.
 McIver, L.J.
 Moon, O.T.
 Norris, T.S.
 Rowlandson, W.U.Timmis, H. Vickers, C. Wreford-Brown, H.R.
 Yglesias